-Stacked Beef Enchiladas (AKA Mexican Lasagna)
+Stacked Enchiladas (Mexican Lasagna)

 This post may contain affiliate links.
 Read my full disclosure policy.

-With layers of corn tortillas, spicy ground beef, salsa and cheese, this stacked beef enchilada casserole is a huge family-pleaser.
+With layers of corn tortillas, spicy ground beef, salsa and cheese, this stacked enchilada casserole is a huge family-pleaser.

 You know when you make a dish for the first time and your whole family loves it, and you’re thrilled because you’ve found a new recipe to add to your repertoire forever?
 That’s how I felt the first time I cooked these hearty stacked beef enchiladas.
-With layers of corn tortillas, spicy ground beef, roasted tomato salsa, and cheese, it’s a cross between traditional beef enchiladas and lasagna — yet easier to make than both.
+With layers of corn tortillas, spicy ground beef, roasted tomato salsa, and cheese, it’s a cross between traditional beef enchiladas and lasagna—yet easier to make than both.
 It’s a great make-ahead dish for a potluck or big family dinner.
 And if you prepare the sauce in advance, it’s doable on a weeknight, too.

 What You’ll Need To Make Stacked Beef Enchiladas

-• Ground Beef: The main protein that fills the layers of the enchiladas.
-90% lean beef is ideal for its lower fat content while still providing rich flavor (with extra lean beef, there is no need to drain the fat).
+- Ground Beef: The main protein that fills the layers of the enchiladas.
+90% lean beef is ideal for its lower fat content (there is no need to drain the fat).

-• Baking Soda: Used for tenderizing the beef.
+- Baking Soda: Used for tenderizing the beef.

-• Tomatoes, Onions, Garlic: These ingredients are used to create a vibrant and rich sauce, essentially a roasted tomato salsa.
+- Tomatoes, Onions, Garlic: Roasted and blended to make a vibrant sauce, essentially a roasted tomato salsa.

-• Cumin, Cayenne Pepper, Chipotle Chili Pepper: This spice trio infuses the dish with earthy, spicy, and smoky notes, giving the enchiladas bold Mexican flavor.
+- Cumin, Cayenne Pepper, Chipotle Chili Pepper: This spice trio infuses the dish with earthy, spicy, and smoky notes, giving the enchiladas bold Mexican flavor.

-• Cilantro: Adds a pop of herbal freshness and color.
+- Cilantro: Adds a pop of herbal freshness and color.

-• Yellow Corn Tortillas: The foundation for the stacked enchiladas, these tortillas are cut into quarters for easy layering.
+- Yellow Corn Tortillas: The foundation for the stacked enchiladas, these tortillas are cut into quarters for easy layering.

-• Mexican Blend Cheese: A mix of cheeses that includes cheddar and Monterey Jack, this blend melts beautifully, creating gooey, stretchy layers that bind the enchiladas together.
+- Mexican Blend Cheese: A mix of cheeses that includes cheddar and Monterey Jack, this blend melts beautifully, creating gooey, stretchy layers that bind the enchiladas together.

-• Jump to the printable recipe for precise measurements
+- Jump to the printable recipe for precise measurements

 Step-by-Step Instructions